Welcome to: James Russell Publishing

 21. Harley-Davidson motorcycles are huge lumbering beasts that are unstable to ride and tend to slide sideways and fall down when the brakes are applied, mostly the rear brake.
 They have balance and suspension problems.
 You have to fight the motorcycle constantly on mountain roads and even on the freeway.
 It wanders and floats and most riders just think this is normal and for a Harley-Davidson and it is.
 When you hop on other brands of motorcycles you will see a world of difference in handling.
 You no longer have to keep inputting steering corrections and fight with the motorcycle to stay on course.

 22. Breather problems!
 The 96 and more so the 103ci (cubic inch) Twin-Cam engines do have a breathing blow-by problem where oil is pumped out of the engine's breather vent and is sent to the intake manifold to be burned.
 At high engine revolutions and load this oil pumping become worse.
 This has always been a problem with big twin Harley's, but controllable to a degree.
 Excess oil will dribble down under the air cleaner element making a mess of the engine.
 The newer big CVO 110ci Twin-Cam engine has a much more serious breathing problem to the point that riders are being told to lower the oil level by 1/2 to an entire quart of oil to help stop the oil leaks.
 Problem is, less oil means less cooling for the engine!
 This problem is serious and not yet resolved entirely, but you can install a Baker larger oil pan to the engine which will allow more oil cooling and get the oil quantity back to normal or higher as it is rated for 5.5 and 4.5 quarts of oil.
 If the engine piston rings are worn you will notice an increase of oil blow-by as crankcase pressure increases so the original breathing problem become awful and severe.
 You will have to overhaul the top end of the motor or install an aftermarket racing compatible breather (such as an S&S cam cover) that can catch this blow-by oil or both.
+V-twin engine blow-by can become a complex fix.
+You can buy a book titled: Motorcycle Blow-By a Shower of Sparks by author Rex Bunn and his other book Motorcycle Crankcase Ventilation.
+Search Internet for the books.

 23. Electrical problems!
 The Twin-Cam bikes 3-phase 45 and 48 amp alternators burn up or they will burn up other electrical components.
 There is a cure.
 Replace the entire alternator with a new 50 amp unit manufactured by CycleElectric.com